ospalh/anki-addons/pages/Copy diagrams.md

 also wrong.
 I used it once to make my Kanji deck useable with an unpatched AnkiDroid and am done with this now.
 It will stay in this pretty much useles state.

+The add-on may also need extra Python packages.
+See the “<a href="Batteries.html">Batteries</a>” page for details on this.